Eyrye

 At-A-Glance Information

-This genus of flowering evergreen vines needs full sun or partial shade and regular waterings for best flowering and foliage growth.
-They are native to the southern United States and produce a shrubby, twisting vine that reaches up to 20 feet in length.
+This genus of flowering evergreen vines includes species which need full sun to partial shade and regular waterings for best flowering and foliage growth.
+They are native to the North America, China, and Southeast Asia and produce shrubby, twisting vines that reach up to 20 feet in length.
 Flowers are bright golden-yellow.
-These plants can be used as climbers or as a groundcover in the landscape or as specimen vines in containers on patios or walkways.
-Take care when planting this vine in your garden, as all parts are highly toxic if ingested.
+These plants can be used as climbers or groundcover, or as specimen vines in containers.
+Take care when planting these vine in the garden, as all parts are highly toxic to humans and pets if ingested.

 Gelsemium Species and Varietals

-The genus Gelsimium is the type genus member of the plant family Gelsemiaceae.
-These vines grow best in zones 4-24.
+The genus Gelsimium is the type genus member of the plant family Gelsemiaceae, and includes just three species.
+These vines grow best in USDA hardiness zones 7-10 or Sunset growing zones 4-24.
 To find your zone, click here: Zone Map.

-These plants, although beautiful, are more famous for their historical use than their foliage or flowers.
-Crumbled leaves of this plant were used in high-profile poisonings in 2011 and 2012 in Asia.
+These plants, although beautiful, are more famous for their use by humans than their foliage or flowers; crumbled leaves of this plant were used in high-profile poisonings in 2011 and 2012.
+Individual vining stems can reach up to 40 feet or more in length.
+Foliage is green and glossy and flowers are orange to yellow, small, and funnel-shaped.

 Picture